yeatmanlab/audio_labelliing/README.md

   * Enter the **start time** and **end time** in seconds.
   * Click ✅ **Save and Next** to save and move on.
+* Use the checkboxes to indicate whether in the recording:
+  * There is excessive background noise
+  * The participant was interrupted
+  * The clip is inaudible
 * If the clip is **inaudible, empty, or unclear**, click 🗑️ **Discard and Next** instead.

 ---